TeamHaxGD/GDDocs/endpoints/boomlings.com/database/unblockGJUser20.md

 #### accountID
 #### gjp
 #### targetAccountID
-The person the game should unblock.
+The person the server should unblock.
 #### secret
 Wmfd2893gb7